-For the purposes of executing audit rights to review books and records of the third-party intermediary, which may be included in the specific compliance clauses of an agreement with a third-party intermediary, Siemens requires an appropriate level of documentation which substantiates, in a transparent and clear manner, the activities of the third party.
-The documentation needs to support the appropriate use of their funds and their compliance with the contract and with the applicable laws and regulations, especially with the anti-corruption related regulatory environment.
+For the purposes of a preventive or incident driven audit, which may be included in the specific compliance clauses of an agreement with a third party intermediary, Siemens requires an appropriate level of documentation which substantiates, in a transparent and clear manner, the activities of the third party.
+The documentation needs to support the appropriate use of the economic means received from Siemens and their compliance with the contract and with the applicable laws and regulations, especially with the anti-corruption related regulatory environment.